Poems & Short Stories: 4,435

 Monument Erected To Him In This

-In a dedication ceremony in 1875, Poe’s remains were reinterred with his aunt Maria Clemm’s in the Poe Memorial Grave which stands in the cemetery’s corner at Fayette and Greene Streets.
+In a dedication ceremony in 1875, Poe’s remains were reinterred with Maria Clemm’s in the Poe Memorial Grave which stands in the cemetery’s corner at Fayette and Greene Streets.
 A bas-relief bust of Poe adorns the marble and granite monument which is simply inscribed with the birth and death dates of Poe (although his birthdate is wrong), Maria, and Virginia who, in 1885, was reinterred with her husband and mother.
 Letters from Henry Wadsworth Longfellow and Lord Alfred Tennyson were read, and Walt Whitman attended.
 The mysterious Poe Toaster visits Poe’s grave on his birthdays and leaves a partially filled bottle of cognac and three roses.

 All that we see or seem